 Step 4: Go straight for 8 meters.

-Step 5: Turn car in 45 degree angle.
+Step 5: Turn the car at 45-degree angle.

-Step 6: Move back your car in same angle for 12 meters
+Step 6: Move back your car at the same angle for 12 meters

 Step 7: Stop Engine Ignition.